-(a) Equipment and materials that are rated or de-rated for service under conditions that can be reasonably expected during your operations; and a.
-Amending paragraphs (b)(5), (c), and (d), by adding a new last sentence, and b.
-Adding new paragraphs (e) and (f) to read as follows:

-(b) Measures to address human factors associated with weather conditions that can be reasonably expected during your operations including, but not limited to, provision of proper attire and equipment, construction of protected work spaces, and management of shifts.
+- (a) Equipment and materials that are rated or de-rated for service under conditions that can be reasonably expected during your operations; and - (b) Measures to address human factors associated with weather conditions that can be reasonably expected during your operations including, but not limited to, provision of proper attire and equipment, construction of protected work spaces, and management of shifts. - 9.
+Amend § 250.720 by adding paragraph (c) to read as follows:

-11. Revise § 250.1920 by: